Last Updated: 2 months ago

 “It will say that the food is complete and balanced, either through a feeding trial or because the recipe meets cats’ nutritional requirements.”

 Health Concerns for the Bombay Cat

 The Bombay cat is generally healthy, although there is one issue that has been seen in this breed, as well as the Burmese Craniofacial defect.

-- Your Bombay will not have this problem as kittens born with this condition are euthanized as normal life is not possible.
+- Your Bombay will not have this problem, as kittens born with this condition are euthanized because normal life is not possible.